 Before experimenting with your online store, make sure that Google Analytics can track your conversions and that Google Tag Manager is properly configured and tracks the events and actions you need.

-A/B tests are a way to test hypotheses for improving a page, attracting and retaining customers.
+A/B tests also known as split testing or bucket testing are the way to test hypotheses for improving a page, attracting and retaining customers.

 You can achieve the following results: